Nicolai Bonner: Arrest, trial and imprisonment

 Bonner wasn't arrested immediately, since the investigators had no evidence connecting him to any of the recent murders at the time.
-He was kept under surveillance until May 29th, when he was arrested at his mother-in-law's home and brought in for questioning.
+He was kept under surveillance until 29 May, when he was arrested at his mother-in-law's home and brought in for questioning.
 At the interrogation, Bonner confessed to all four of the murders, recalling what he was able to remember while committing them and why.
 When asked if he felt any remorse for the acts, he simply replied 'No.' and then burst into tears.

-Shortly after his arrest, Bonner was brought to trial for the four murders, in addition to being charged with aggravated rape, three counts of arson and three counts of obstruction of justice.
+Shortly after his arrest, Bonner was brought to trial at Haifa District Court for the four murders, in addition to being charged with aggravated rape, three counts of arson and three counts of obstruction of justice.
 A few weeks into the proceedings, he recanted his confessions, claiming that the police officers had pressured him into signing them while he was drunk, and when he refused, they threatened to kill his daughter and girlfriend.
 This claim was supported by his attorney Ofer Cohen, who maintained that his client had been deceived into signing without being properly explained what the paper read, as he wasn't a fluent speaker of Hebrew; in addition, he was asked for a lesser sentence on the grounds of insanity, claiming that Bonner had been diagnosed with paranoid personality disorder by psychiatrists.
 This explanation was rejected by the judges, who subsequently convicted Bonner on almost all charges, only acquitting him of the aggravated rape.
-As a result, he was handed down four life sentences, the harshest sentence ever delivered in a Haifa court to this day.
+As a result, on 7 November 2007, he was handed down four life sentences (30 years minimum) for murder, five years for attempted murder, nine years for aggravated rape, and three years for additional charges, totalling 137 years, the harshest sentence ever delivered in a Haifa court to this day.

 As of 2021, Bonner is still alive and remains behind bars.